 Here are some types of personalized emails:

-- Content sequences based on customer personas (You'll likely need some automation for this).
+- Content sequences based on customer personas.
+You'll likely need some automation for this one.

-- Personalized promo emails (these have on average a 27% higher click rate)
+- Personalized promo emails.
+These have, on average, a <a href="https://stripo.email/blog/personalization-hyper-personalization-emails-best-practices/" target+"_blank">27% higher click rate.

 This is not only a trend, but it's a necessity in today's email marketing climate.
-In many ways, the above trends, cannot function properly without automation.
+In many ways, the above trends cannot function properly without automating.
 What do I mean by this?

 - Segmenting based on user behaviors